 Or contact us at email@example.com

-Vermont Compost sells wholesale, (bulk by the cubic yard, by the pallet, or by sling bags only).
-If you're looking for individual bags, please try one of our retailers.
-We recommend calling retailers to be sure they have the soil product you need in stock.
+If you're looking for individual bags, please try one of these retailers.
+We recommend calling retailers to be sure they have the soil you need in stock.

 We are open from 9am - 2:00pm Saturdays in May